subtlepseudonym/subtlepseudonym.github.io/content/articles/edit-git-hunks/index.md

 ```

 ### Manually editing a hunk
-Once we’ve decided on a hunk to edit, we can enter the **e** option and we’re dropped into our default editor (as specified by `$EDITOR`).
+Once we've decided on a hunk to edit, we can enter the **e** option and we're dropped into our default editor (as specified by `$EDITOR`).
 The file will contain the hunk as well as a few comments describing how to edit the hunk.
-For this example, I’ve elected not to split the hunk prior to editing.
+For this example, I've elected not to split the hunk prior to editing.

 ```diff
 # Manual hunk edit mode -- see bottom for a quick guide.